What is a Good GMAT Score for Stanford Business School?

 Your direct competition is other applicants whose profiles are similar to yours.

-Simply put, if your profile mostly falls within the averages at Stanford — perhaps you’re a white male with 4 years of work experience in private equity and a GPA of 3.8 — then a GMAT score that is well above the Stanford average may be necessary for you to stand out among a sea of similar applicants.
+Simply put, if your profile mostly falls within the averages at Stanford — perhaps you’re a white male with 5 years of work experience in private equity and a GPA of 3.8 — then a GMAT score that is well above the Stanford average may be necessary for you to stand out among a sea of similar applicants.

-In other words, you can’t assume that the average is enough, even when the average is as impressive as Stanford’s.
-Rather, you must take every aspect of your profile into consideration when determining what GMAT score will make you a competitive applicant.
-Maybe you have a GPA of 3.9 but only 2 years of work experience in an overrepresented field.
-Could you still get into Stanford with a GMAT score of 730?
+Maybe you have a GPA of 3.9, but only 2 years of work experience in an overrepresented field.
+Could you still get into Stanford with a legacy GMAT score of 730?
 Sure.
-As we already discussed, several factors, not just GPA and professional experience, are weighed along with your GMAT score.
+As we already discussed, multiple factors are weighed along with your GMAT score.
 However, you have to realize that many other applicants with similar profiles will probably be competing for your spot.
-A GMAT score of, say, 760 or 770, could significantly shrink that pool, putting you at the head of the pack rather than in the middle of it.
+A legacy GMAT score of, say, 760 or 770, could put you at the head of the pack rather than in the middle of it.

 TTP PRO TIP: